viamrobotics/docs/docs/ml/vision/detection.md

 ### Live camera footage

-If you intend to use the detector with a camera that is part of your robot, you can test your detector from the [**Control tab**](/fleet/machines/#control) or with code:
+If you intend to use the detector with a camera that is part of your machine, you can test your detector from the [**Control tab**](/fleet/machines/#control) or with code:

 1. Configure a [camera component](/components/camera/).
    {{< alert title="Tip" color="tip" >}}